-Primary producers who show a need for financial support and/or Northern Ontario participants, with unusually high travel costs, are eligible to apply for a R. J. McLaughlin Award through the Rural Ontario Institute.
+Primary producers who show a need for financial support and/or Northern Ontario participants, with unusually high travel costs, are eligible to apply for a R. J. McLaughlin Award or the Emerging Leaders Award through the Rural Ontario Institute.
 Further information on this award is available through the Rural Ontario Institute.